Thyroid Cancer Awareness Month

 Factors that may increase the risk of thyroid cancer include:

-There have been times where my dose of thyroid medication was inadequate and I would gain weight at lightening-speed and was so tired I could not get out of bed.
+There have been times when my dose of thyroid medication was inadequate and I would gain weight at lightening-speed and was so tired I could not get out of bed.

 Finding the proper type and dose of hormone replacement is essential for long-term success and quality of life.
 The most commonly prescribed thyroid hormone replacement is pure synthetic thyroxine (T4).
 After decades of being on this, I felt that it was not right for me and went to a naturopathic doctor for help.
 They prescribed Armour Thyroid.
 It is the most common desiccated thyroid.
 It comes from pigs and is a mix of both thyroid hormones, triiodothyronine (T3) and thyroxine (T4).
 There are few clinical trials on Armour Thyroid, meaning it has not been studied well.
 Additionally, and importantly, the FDA has not approved it for use.
 Most physicians will not prescribe it, but I insist on it for my own personal needs.